rewanthtammana/sigstore-the-easy-way/guide/sbom/use-case.md

 # Use case

-Whenever a new concept is introduced, it's common to have a swirling in the head to why you should use it, is it really important, is it worth my time, and so on.
+Whenever a new concept is introduced, it's common to have a swirling in the head as to why you should use it, whether it is essential, whether it is worth your time, and so on.

-Say, we are building a nodejs application & downloaded the latest nodejs docker image.
+Say we are building a nodejs application & downloaded the latest nodejs docker image.
 As most of us know, nodejs downloads hundreds/thousands of dependencies & sub-dependencies.

-For example, let's say we want to see the different kind of licenses involved with this nodejs project.
-SBOMs can be of real help to identify this in one-go.
-Since, SBOMs contain valuable information about application & components, it's safe to make sure they are tamper proof.
+Let's say we want different licenses involved with this nodejs project.
+SBOMs can be of real help to identify this in one go.
+Since SBOMs contain valuable information about applications & components, it's safe to ensure they are tamper-proof.

 We can write more custom queries depending on the use case.
-Another use case would be to extract information of dependencies with no license at all.
+Another use case would be extracting information on dependencies with no license.
 They might be dangerous to use.
 We can flag or monitor them for malicious updates/supply chain attacks.

 ## Node image